mresti/ruby-style-guide/README.md

     # good
     do_something if x.between?(1000, 2000)
     ```

+* When comparing Time objects, do not use Range#include? due to performance issues.
+Instead use Range#cover?

 * Favor the use of predicate methods to explicit comparisons with
   `==`.
 Numeric comparisons are OK.